pipiyea287/ubuntu_git_file/数据操作与实现/summry_2.md

   To  reduce the effect of the real tables, we introduce the smoothing label and the improved formula is as follows:
     ![](http://latex.codecogs.com/svg.latex?y_{i}=1-\alpha)  *if i = target*
     ![](http://latex.codecogs.com/svg.latex?y_{i}^{'}=\frac{\alpha}{K})       *otherwise*
+    scatter_: a functuion for reordering as the sequence of index.
+It assigns a dimension, and the value will not change in its.